 - When pressure valve has dropped, remove the lid and add kale to the pot.
 The heat from the soup will wilt the kale as you stir.

-- Pour in the milk or half and half and stir to combine.
+- Pour in the milk or half and half and desired amount of salt and pepper and stir to combine.